The Clear Edge

 • I create systems, culture, and strategy that multiply output

-• Success means my business grows when I’m not working in it
+• Success means my business grows when I am not working in it

 • I measure impact through team capability and business health

 The discomfort you feel reading the second column is the work.
-That discomfort is the identity gap that needs to be closed.
+That discomfort is the identity gap you need to close.

 Tool: Notion (free) for journaling this transition.
-Document your answers.
-Return to them weekly.
-Identity shifts happen through repeated revisiting, not one-time decisions.
+Capture your answers, revisit them weekly, and remember that identity shifts come from repeated reflection, not one-time decisions.

-Work with: An executive coach ($2K-$5K/month) who has guided founder-to-CEO transitions specifically.
-This is not the place for a generalist.
-If the budget is constrained, a peer group of founders at $150K-$250K who’ve already made this transition is the second-best option.
+Work with: An executive coach ($2K–$5K/month) who has guided founder-to-CEO transitions specifically; this is not where you bring in a generalist.
+If budget is tight, a peer group of founders at $150K–$250K who have already made this transition is the next-best option.

-Time investment: 10-15 hours over 4-6 weeks for serious identity work.
+Time investment: 10–15 hours over 4–6 weeks for focused identity work.

-Revenue context: This step applies at $80K-$150K.
-Below $80K, you’re still in operator mode appropriately.
-Above $150K, the transition is already overdue, and urgency is higher.
+Revenue context: This step applies at $80K–$150K; below $80K, you are still appropriately in operator mode, and above $150K, the transition is already late and the urgency is higher.

 Step 2: Gradual Transition (12-24 Weeks)

 The 4-phase delegation sequence.
-Each phase has a specific delegation target and a specific CEO works to fill the time with.
-Don’t skip phases.
-Skipping creates voids you’ll fill with delivery work.
+Each phase has a specific delegation target and a specific CEO task to fill the freed time.
+Do not skip phases; if you do, you create empty space you will quickly backfill with delivery work.

 Phase 1 (Weeks 1–6): Extract and Document Your Judgment

-The traditional approach: write SOPs over 6 weeks.
-The 2026 approach: extract your judgment logic in 72 hours, then build logic trees your team follows without asking you.
+The traditional approach is to write SOPs over six weeks.
+The 2026 approach is to extract your judgment logic in 72 hours, then build logic trees your team can follow without asking you.

-Here’s the difference.
+Here is the difference.
 An SOP documents steps.
-A logic tree documents decisions - the exact reasoning you apply when something unexpected happens.
-If a team member can’t resolve a situation using the logic tree, the tree is broken, not the person.
-That’s the standard.
+A logic tree documents decisions—the exact reasoning you use when something unexpected happens; if a team member cannot solve a situation using the logic tree, the tree is broken, not the person, and that is the standard.

-• Hour 13-24: Review the output.
-Add the 20% of edge cases AI missed.
-You now have draft decision trees for 3 core processes.
+Hour 13–24: Review the output and add the 20% of edge cases the AI missed; at this point, you have draft decision trees for 3 core processes.

-• Hour 25-72: Repeat for remaining priority processes.
-Have one team member test each tree against real work.
-Where they get stuck = where the tree needs more branches.
+Hour 25–72: Repeat for the remaining priority processes, and have one team member test each tree against real work; wherever they get stuck is where the tree needs more branches.

-What this produces: Decision trees your team navigates without coming to you.
-Not “here’s how I do it” - “here’s the exact logic I use so you can make the same call.”
+What this produces: decision trees your team can use without coming to you.
+It is not “here is how I do it,” it is “here is the exact logic I use so you can make the same call.”

 • Tool: Notion for decision tree hosting + Loom for video capture + Claude for extraction